jonmak08/alloy-ui-exercises/04-liferay-alloy-demos/responsive-carousel/README.md

 			* **carousel.vm**
 			* **portal_normal.vm**

-Then navigate to the root directory of your new theme in terminal/command prompt and deploy with `ant all`
+* Now navigate to the root directory of your new theme in the terminal and deploy the theme with the updates by running hte command `ant all`.

 > **Note:** This example for a responsive Alloy Carousel is intended for use with Liferay Portal 6.2